-The tether strap can be attached directly to the tether bracket provided on rear rail of seat cushion frame.
+The tether strap can be attached directly to the tether bracket provided under the back edge of the seat cushion.

 1. For second row 3-Passenger bench seat, place the child safety seat on the left hand outboard position, the center position, or the right hand outboard position as desired.